jolicode/castor/doc/05-context.md

 }
 ```

-By default the `foo` command will not print anything as the `FOO` environment
+By default the `foo` task will not print anything as the `FOO` environment
 variable is not set.
 If you want to use your new context you can use
 the `--context` option: